-The translation should be adapted to the local context with information that is not included in the Reference Text or the scripts.
+In any case, the message should be adapted to the local context with information that is not included in the Reference Text or the scripts.
 For example:

-- some people may be used to (ritually) sharing a cup when drinking some special drinks and so they should include advice not to do that until the epidemic is over. - If a village has a festival or event coming up soon, people should be advised to postpone it. - Please address other local cultural practices.
-E.g. funerals. - Use proverbs to emphasize an important point, if appropriate.
+- some people may be used to (ritually) sharing a cup when drinking some special drinks and so they should include advice not to do that until the epidemic is over. - If a village has a festival or event coming up soon, people should be advised to postpone it. - Use proverbs to emphasize an important point, if appropriate.